Islamic State closes in on Syrian city of Aleppo; U.S. abandons rebel training effort

 Seeking to underline the dangers, U.S. officials said four Russian cruise missiles fired from a warship in the Caspian Sea had crashed in Iran, which drew a swift denial from Russia.

-Speaking in London on Friday, U.S. Defence Secretary Ash Carter said, however, that the United States had indications that Russian cruise missiles malfunctioned.
+Speaking in London on Friday, U.S. Defense Secretary Ash Carter said, however, that the United States had indications that Russian cruise missiles malfunctioned.

 Washington said it was pulling the plug on a short-lived $580 million program to train and equip units of fighters at sites outside of Syria, after its disastrous launch this year fanned criticism of President Barack Obama’s war strategy.